Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

   - there is an "updater microservice" which receieves the event and adds it to a read-optimised database (i.e. Elasticsearch)
   - then a user comes to the website and searches for hotels:
     - they search via a new microservcie "Search" which reads from the read-optimised DB.

+### Fan out Pattern and Idempotent Consumer Patterns
+- Fan out pattern:
+  - A microservice publishes an event to an Event Bus, such as SNS
+  - The event bus populates the event to MANY subscribing services concurrently
+  - may cause a problem which is solved by "Idempotent Consumer pattern"
+  - the problem is: a micoservice may receive an event more than once
+    - this could happen as there could be more lambdas cloned (created) to handle load and some sending the same event more than once may happen
+- Idempotent Consumer Pattern:
+  - a microservice must be designed to process the event only once
+  - achieved by assigning a unique ID to an event
+  - when a microservice receieves an event, it stores the Event ID in a table
+  - then the microservice checks the event ID tables before processing an event
+  - AWS SNS messages have a unique "message ID" which we can use for our event ID.

+- go to SNS in aws
+- click topics, create topic
+  - to attach a lambda we need the standard type (it has best-effort message ordering, not FIFO)
+    - if we need perfect timing for FIFO, we cannot use a lambda
+  - give it a name: hotel-creation-topic + create topic
+  - write down the name, the ARN and type
+- update the addHotel lambda AddHotel
+  - currently it doesn't have access to SNS because its missing in the execution role (add this, just added sns full access)

+### Update code of AddHotel Lambda to publish an SNS event
+-